 The above SQL Users will need to be created on all InsightCS related SQL Servers.
 In addition, these accounts will have to be repaired in order to connect theSQL users to the InsightCS databases (FYI: This happens when restoring databases from one server/domain to another).

 Default password for these accounts are typically ‘St0ck3!!’.
 Update if desired.

 Adjustments That Need to be Made to the InsightCS Model Database(s) for the New Client

-IcsMain (IcsTest)
+Chcc-rcm (Chcc-rcm-test)